modmore/docs/en/03_Formalicious/v1/05_Create_a_Form.md

-Creating a form is something you can do yourself, as a MODX website maintainer, but Formalicious enables content-manager to als create forms.
+Creating a form is something you can do yourself, as a MODX website maintainer, but Formalicious enables content-manager to also create forms.

 The process of setting up a Formalicious-form can be split into 3 steps.
 Each step has a Tab in the create-form dialog:
 1. Form settings